tozpeak/jar_storm/README.md

 - [x] Move player to ECS
 - [x] Move input to ECS

-- [ ] Level layout
-- [ ] Progression
-- [ ] Core abilities
-- [ ] Items
-- [ ] Chests

 - [x] Melee attacks
 - [x] Implement raycast (for alternative bullets)

-- [ ] Enemy behaviour:
-    - [ ] make structure for flow field calculation,
-    - [ ] make components for more interesting enemy behaviour:
-        - [x] attack abilities,
-        - [ ] targeted movement,
-    - [ ] FSM or behaviour trees
+## Physics

-- [x] Split the main.c
+- [x] Collision system to store collision data:
-- [ ] Refactor attacks and spawners to make more generic code
-- [ ] Extend ECS
-    - [ ] make access for flag components to use entity_store.flag_array (too free some space in bitmask for actual data-containing components)
-    - [ ] make more complex queries, for example with option to exclude components
+    - other collision entity

+## ECS

 - [x] make a way to have several query buffers for systems that benefit from cross-comparing entity sets (this may speed up enumerating only valid pairs)

 # Known Issues